dbashford/mimosa-css-colorguard/README.md

 This module will run [css-colorguard](https://github.com/SlexAxton/css-colorguard) over your compiled/copied CSS files.

+Note: While Mimosa version `2.2.16` isn't required, it is recommended as the minimum version of Mimosa for this module.

 ## Usage

 Add `'css-colorguard'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.